-- 1. Outline of retirement benefits - (1) The Company and major consolidated subsidiaries have lump-sum severance indemnity plans as a defined benefit plan.
+1. Outline of retirement benefits

+- (1) The Company and major consolidated subsidiaries have lump-sum severance indemnity plans as a defined benefit plan.
 Certain consolidated subsidiaries adopt the simplified method in calculating their retirement benefit obligations.
-The charges concerning share of public service pension and share of another public service pension are included in the Company's retirement benefit obligations. - The Company has established retirement benefit trusts for the share of public service pension and share of another public service pension. - (2) Certain consolidated subsidiaries have defined contribution pension plans.
-In addition, the amounts required to be contributed to the retirement pension benefit plans by the Company and certain consolidated subsidiaries based on the "Act for Partial Amendment of National Government Officials' Retirement Allowance Act, etc. for the Purposes of Reviewing Benefit Levels of the Retirement Benefits for National Government Officials" (Act No. 96 of 2012) was ¥10,330 million for the fiscal year ended March 31, 2023.
+The charges concerning share of public service pension and share of another public service pension are included in the Company's retirement benefit obligations. - The Company has established retirement benefit trusts for the share of public service pension and share of another public service pension of the Company.
+In addition, a consolidated subsidiary has established a retirement benefit trust for the lump-sum severance indemnity plan. - (2) Certain consolidated subsidiaries have defined contribution pension plans.
+In addition, the amounts required to be contributed to the retirement pension benefit plans by the Company and certain consolidated subsidiaries based on the "Act for Partial Amendment of National Government Officials' Retirement Allowance Act, etc. for the Purposes of Reviewing Benefit Levels of the Retirement Benefits for National Government Officials" (Act No. 96 of 2012) was ¥10,355 million for the fiscal year ended March 31, 2025.